-• Commercial and retail services, excluding information.
+- Commercial and retail services, excluding information.
 These types of commercial uses are forecast to account for 51% of employment in Prineville by 2045.
 It is likely that some types of commercial uses, such as retail, will grow slower (reflective of national trends of declining local retail activity) and other types of commercial uses that serve local residents will continue to grow at rates consistent with historical rates.
+Commercial sectors are forecast to add 1,361 employees in Prineville over the 20-year period. - Government.
+Employment in government is forecast to decrease from 10% to 9% of employment in Prineville, reflecting decreasing employment trends in government in Prineville since 2008.
+Growth (138 employees) is likely to be concentrated in K-12 education.

-&lt;sup>23 Industrial employment includes construction and agriculture; manufacturing; transportation and warehousing; and wholesale trade.
+23 Industrial employment includes construction and agriculture; manufacturing; transportation and warehousing; and wholesale trade.
 Retail commercial is retail trade.
 Office and commercial includes information; finance and insurance; real estate; professional services; management of companies; administrative support and waste management; educational services; health care and social assistance; recreation; accommodation and food service; and other services.
 Government includes all employment at federal, state, local, and other governmental agencies.